 The generous kitchen is now the main gathering space for the active family.
 It opens up at one end to the dining room and at the other to a new, large, sunny back porch.
 It can serve many functions at once and accommodate lots of friends, with it’s large island, comfortable vintage sofa, and long breakfast table locally made from reclaimed wood and salvaged cast iron table bases.

-The color pallet is serene and warm at the same time, with the cabinets and wood-work painted in a series of cool grays which are balanced by the rich wood floors, brass hardware, gold velvet sofa and pale gold glass chandelier.
+The color palette is serene and warm at the same time, with the cabinets and wood-work painted in a series of cool grays which are balanced by the rich wood floors, brass hardware, gold velvet sofa and pale gold glass chandelier.